History

 Frontera Copper Corporation built the Piedras Verdes Mine and started commercial production in 2006.

-Kupari Metals built a floatation plant adjacent to the Piedras Verdes deposit and started operations in 4Q12, this provided Frontera with the ability to monetize certain ore types offering better economics when processed by floatation
+Kupari Metals built a floatation plant adjacent to the Piedras Verdes deposit and started operations in 4Q12, which allowed Frontera the ability to optimize the value of certain ore types which offering better economics when processed by flotation.

-From 4Q19 through 2Q21, Piedras Verdes was placed under Care and Maintenance in the context of low copper prices.
-During this time many operational improvements were identified, analyzed and testwork was undertaken.
+From 1Q20 through 2Q21, Piedras Verdes was placed on Care and Maintenance in the context of the Covid pandemic and low copper prices.
+During this time, much test work was undertaken and significant operational improvements were identified, analyzed, and implemented.

-As a result, over the past 18 months,
+As a result, over the past three years,

 Piedras Verdes has: